Daniboi737/Daniboi737/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a project which are secret for now, but will use Infinite Flight's API
+- 🔭 I'm currently working on a chemical compound database.
 - 🌱 Currently learning more about JavaScript
 - ⚡ Fun fact: I am a Speedcuber